dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/routed-events-overview.md

 ## EventSetters and EventTriggers

-In styles, you can include some pre-declared [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] event handling syntax in the markup by using an <xref:System.Windows.EventSetter>.
+In styles, you can include some pre-declared XAML event handling syntax in the markup by using an <xref:System.Windows.EventSetter>.
 When the style is applied, the referenced handler is added to the styled instance.
 You can declare an <xref:System.Windows.EventSetter> only for a routed event.
 The following is an example.
 Note that the `b1SetColor` method referenced here is in a code-behind file.

 [!code-xaml[EventOvwSupport#XAML2](~/samples/snippets/csharp/VS_Snippets_Wpf/EventOvwSupport/CSharp/page2.xaml#xaml2)]